GRJY/BookFy-Virtual-Library-Management-Application/README.markdown

 - Implement machine learning for personalized book recommendations.
 - Enhance social features with book reviews, ratings, and discussion forums.

-## Important Notice
-This repository is for portfolio purposes only and does not contain the full source code.
-To explore the application, visit [https://bookfy.com.tr](https://bookfy.com.tr).
-For source code access or inquiries, contact me at akbulutgiray@gmail.com.
-Please do not attempt to reproduce or distribute without permission.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.